janryWang/redux-callbag/README.md

 > Redux middleware for action side effects with [callbag](https://github.com/callbag/callbag)
 >
-> You may not need redux-saga/redux-observable
+> You may not need redux-saga/redux-observable.
+When you use redux-callbag, you will find that this's what you want.
+>
+> - 🙀 Minisize
+> - 🙀 Scalable
+> - 🙀 Easy to understand